31 Traveller reviews from Holiday Watchdog

 A bit worn around the edges

-- Travel date: Fri 29th of January 2010
+- Travel date: 29th January 2010

 "Just came back form a great stay at the iberotel grand sharm/royal grand sharm.
 Great service, and beautiful surroundings.
 The staff were polite and attending to our every needs.
 The snorkeling is great.
 We were not all inclusive, as we wanted to spend some time outside the hotel too, but really enjoyed the breakfast buffet, the Italian restaurant (!!) and the poolside restaurant which had really good salads."

-- Travel date: Sat 16th of January 2010
+- Travel date: 16th January 2010

 Not very good value for money

 "Overall a very pleasant holiday, thanks to lovely hotel good location and weather.
 Felt that the bar staff in the italian bar needed some manners.
 We were made to feel like alcoholics for asking for more than one drink when there were four in our party.
 Considering the money paid for hotel is meant to cover all drinks you should be entitled to have as many or few as you want and shouldn't be questioned for getting more than one drink.
 It took managment to get involved to rectify the situation, i feel we shouldn't have been made to feel bad for wanting to have a drink.
 Generally i would recommend this hotel, but be prepared to take your own alcohol!"

 - Travel date: 12th January 2010

 Great stay - and safe bet

-- Travel date: Sun 13th of December 2009
+- Travel date: 13th December 2009

 "It is a very nice property.
 I would say it was probably built 1997, well maintained.
 I am not sure when it changed name from Iberotel Grand Sharm but keep that name in mind or your taxi cab might drive you to the wrong place (happened to us twice).
 I think this is one of the best in Sharm but that said if you have an alternate destination in mine I would say look at that town instead, we took a bus to the hotel and saw some very rough places on the way.
 The place is a pretty sad vegas-type stip in the middle of nowhere...
 The "beach" is not what we would call a beach in the UK, you can not get in unless you have shoes on or from a jetty out to sea (only for good swimmers).
 I would also recommend stay clear of the all inclusive option unless you are on a strict budget.
 November 09 I paid less than Â£7 for a file steak but was mistaken for all inclusive at first and served 1/5 rum, then when they realized at the bar we were not all inclusive the drinks had 1/3 rum 2/3 cola.
 The staff is good but not great at details, one day we came back to the room to find no toilet paper and another day no wine glasses."

 - Travel date: 16th November 2009

 Wonderful and relaxing....but please read for info